HIITMetagenomics/dsm-framework/README.md

 ---

 The experiments in paper [2] use the script given in `wrapper-distance-matrix/smtxt2entropy.c`.
-You can compile and run it as follows:
+You can compile and run it to directly post-process the output from `metaserver` in your scripts:
 ```
 cd /path/to/dsm-framework/wrapper-distance-matrix
 gcc -Wall -O2 -o smtxt2entropy smtxt2entropy.c -lm